THE INN: A simple Inn, on a quiet island.

 Escape the rat race at Canada’s most Southern Inn…on Canada’s most Southern inhabited island.

-Bike the island, hike the trails and soak up the sun on your own schedule.
-It won’t take long before you find yourself on island time where stars light the night sky and talkative birds become your new alarm clock.
-If you’re yearning to ditch the rat race… wander over to Pelee Island.
+Bike the island, hit the winery, hike the trails and soak up the sun on your own schedule.
+It won’t take long before you find yourself on island time where brilliant stars light the night sky and talkative birds become your new alarm clock.
+If it’s less you’re after; we have more of it.

 Welcome to Pelee Island and welcome to the Wandering Dog Inn.
 Live simply and wander well!

 Kevin + Cathy Miller